All Student Members' meetings put you, the students, at the heart of democracy on campus.

 Your Student Leaders (as the Executive Committee) can also call a meeting at any time, so if you want to hold a meeting, it is a good idea to ask them if they will call one for you in the first instance.

-The Board of Trustees can also request that an All Student Members is held.
+The Board of Trustees can also request that an All Student Members' meeting is held.

 You can find all minutes from previous meetings by clicking below